mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 enterprise: false
 ---

-With the inventory, and the control plane endpoint defined, use the `dkp` binary to create a Konvoy cluster.
+With the inventory, and the control plane endpoint defined, use the `dkp` binary to create a DKP cluster.
 The following command relies on the pre-provisioned cluster API infrastructure provider to initialize the Kubernetes control plane and worker nodes on the hosts defined in the inventory.

 <p class="message--note"><strong>NOTE: </strong>When specifying the <code>cluster-name</code>, you must use the same <code>cluster-name</code> as used when defining your inventory objects.</p>